CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 some OpenGL calls
 ```

-these bubbles in compute are likely mostly from waiting on the CUDA kernels to finish before launching again to perform the next step of the simulation.
+these bubbles in CUDA are likely mostly from waiting on the CUDA kernels to finish before launching again to perform the next step of the simulation.
 I can think of two possible optimizations in the app:

 1. Avoid using `cudaDeviceSynchronize` (CPU blocking) and use a GPU synchronization primitive instead to order the CUDA->OpenGL work.
 While we will still need to block at the beginning or end of every frame due to the sequential nature of the simulation update (can't start the next simulation step until the previous one finishes) this should pipeline the work submission more by allowing that barrier to be done on the GPU and not CPU.
 2. Optimize the CUDA kernels more. `cudaDeviceSynchronize` will return earlier and we can launch work again sooner.
-We should see the group of compute packets shrink horizontally (less time taken).
+We should see the groups of CUDA packets in the GPU HW queue shrink horizontally.
 Perhaps this is the more obvious opportunity given we are basically doing nothing on the CPU side, but it is good to confirm.

 In summary I could not find/reproduce the frame time spikes, but in the process I did identify and confirm the main opportunities for optimization.